Bear McCreary

-Bear McCreary (born February 17, 1979) is an American composer.
+Bear McCreary (born 1979) is an American composer of soundtracks for film, television and games.

 McCreary has been nominated for six Emmy Awards, earning his first Primetime Emmy Award for Outstanding Music Composition for a Series for his work on season one of Outlander in 2015.
-He has won three, the for Outstanding Original Main Title Theme Music for Da Vinci's Demons, and two Children's and Family Emmy Awards for his work on Percy Jackson and the Olympians.
+He has won three, the first for Outstanding Original Main Title Theme Music for Da Vinci's Demons, and two Children's and Family Emmy Awards for his work on Percy Jackson and the Olympians.
 He is also a two-time winner of both the British Academy Games Award for Music and D.I.C.E.
 Award for Outstanding Achievement in Original Music Composition for his work on God of War and God of War Ragnarök, and is a four-time Grammy Award nominee.

 Early life and education

 McCreary was raised in Bellingham, Washington.
 He is the son of author Laura Kalpakian and professor Jay McCreary of University of Hawaii at Manoa.
 His brother, Brendan McCreary, is also a musician.
 Bear has directed and produced several music videos for Brendan's band, Young Beautiful in a Hurry.
 He graduated from Bellingham High School in 1997.

 He is a classically trained pianist and self-taught accordionist.
 He studied under the renowned film score composer Elmer Bernstein during which time he reconstructed and reorchestrated Bernstein's 1963 score for Kings of the Sun.
 Their collaboration allowed for the complete score to be available as a soundtrack album for the first time in 40 years.

-McCreary went to USC Thornton School of Music at the encouragement of Elmer Bernstein, becoming his protégé and graduating in 2002.